bio

 At the Hartt School’s Jackie McLean Institute of Jazz, Brian studied with the great Steve Davis.
 Davis’ lyrical style, hard swinging rhythmic concept and harmonic mastery became a focal point of his sound.
 Later on, he attended William Paterson University to earn his Master’s, studying with John Mosca.
 He also cultivated a relationship with Curtis Fuller, who remarked that he had left an impression on him.

 In 2019, Brian formed o3 with Corey Garcia and Matt Dwonszyk.
-He is currently a member of Frank Lacy’s Septet and Classical Jazz Ensemble, Mark Johnson & Edge of Jazz, and the Constellations Big Band, in addition to his own groups.
+He is currently a member of Frank Lacy’s Septet and Classical Jazz Ensemble, Mark Johnson and Edge of Jazz, and the Constellations Big Band, in addition to his own groups.
 His first recording project(s) are in development.

 “Don’t be limited by the instrument.” - Curtis Fuller